powersj/spark4achilles/README.md

 Runs variations of ACHILLES analytics using Scala + Spark

 ## How to run
+First, the data needs to be generated.
+See the readme in the data directory.

-First, sbt will bring in everything you need.
-Then you need to build the JAR:
+Next, sbt will bring in everything you need, but you need to build the JAR:
 ```bash
 sbt assembly
 ```